aventinesolutions/zerotier-consumer-go-challenge/README.md

 Coding Challenge for ZeroTier (Broccoli IT) Webhook Consumer written in GoLang

 1. I worked on this locally using IntelliJ Ultimate on Pengwin WSL2 (WLinux)
-2. The run was installed using my Google Cloud Platform account
+2. The web service was installed using my Google Cloud Platform account
+3. The persistence is done with an Events Collection in Firestore

 # GoLang on Pengwin WSL2
 * download [go1.22.5.linux-amd64.tar.gz](https://go.dev/dl/go1.22.5.linux-amd64.tar.gz)